JetBrains/compose-multiplatform/tutorials/Desktop_Components/README.md

 ## Tooltips

-You can add tooltip to any components using `BoxWithTooltip`.
-Basically `BoxWithTooltip` is a `Box` with the ability to show a tooltip, and has the same arguments and behavior as `Box`.
+You can add tooltip to any components using `TooltipArea`. `TooltipArea` is similar to a `Box`, but with the ability to show a tooltip.

-The main arguments of the `BoxWithTooltip` function:
+The main arguments of the `TooltipArea` function:
  - tooltip - composable content representing tooltip
  - tooltipPlacement - describes how to place tooltip.
 You can specify an anchor (the mouse cursor or the component), an offset and an alignment
  - delay - time delay in milliseconds after which the tooltip will be shown (default is 500 ms)